m-elhamlaoui/se-project-pixelLMS/README.md

 ### 2. Assignment Management
 - **Assigning Assignments**: Teachers can assign assignments to students, specifying deadlines and other relevant details.
-- **Tracking Assignments**: Teachers can monitor the progress of assignments, check submission statuses, and grade them efficiently.
+- **Tracking Assignments**: Teachers can monitor the progre==ss of assignments, check submission statuses, and grade them efficiently.
 - **Student Participation**: Students can view and submit assignments, track their progress, and receive feedback.

 ### 3. Login and User Management